ikifar2012/remote-backup-addon/remote-backup/DOCS.md

 Please visit the documentation at [addons.mathesonsteplock.ca](https://addons.mathesonsteplock.ca/docs/addons/remote-backup/basic-config)

-# Persistent Notification
+## Persistent Notification

 In case of an error, a persistent notification with the error message is created.
-Please see the logs in to find out what happend (you might also want to enable debugging in the configuration).
+Please see the logs to find out what happend (you might also want to enable debugging in the configuration).

-# Using Events
+## Using Events

 The add-on creates an event each time it is has been executed.